 If the worker's account balance will generate an annual LRI benefit of less than the maximum amount of average earnings for the year in which the worker turns 65, it will be paid as a lump sum.

 The maximum amount of average earnings is determined annually by calculating 175% of the average industrial wage for Ontario for the year.
-For more details, see 18-01-03, Benefit Dollar Amounts - Accident before 1998.
+For more details, see 18-01-03, Benefit Dollar Amounts - Accidents before 1998.

 If the worker's account balance will generate an annual LRI benefit of more than the maximum amount of average earnings for the year in which the worker turns 65, it will be paid monthly according to the annuity payment scheme the worker selects from the following list: